 Front-Panel Feature Function List number List number identifies the list number of the H4TU-C. Front-panel LEDs Display HDSL4 and DS1 Line, provisioning, and alarm status through front-panel LEDs.
 Refer to Table 2 on page 5 for a listing of the front-panel LEDs and their functions.
 DSX-1 access jacks MON Provides non-intrusive monitoring jack access to (IN) and from (OUT) the HDSL4 span at the DSX-1 interface.
-Allows the two DS1 payloads to be monitored.Refer to "Programmable DSX-1 Test Jacks" on page 50 for test jack setting information.
-LINE Provides splitting jack access to and from the HDSL4 span or the network based on the DS1 Test Jack setting on the Config menu.
+Allows the two DS1 payloads to be monitored.
+LINE Provides splitting jack access to (IN) and from (OUT) the HDSL4 span at the DSX-1 interface.
 Breaks the OUT and IN paths to permit test signal insertion and retrieval.
-Refer to "Programmable DSX-1 Test Jacks" on page 50 for test jack setting information.
 DB-9 craft port (RS-232 DCE connector) Provides bidirectional communication between the unit and an external terminal to allow configuration and performance monitoring through the maintenance terminal screens.
 CLEI and ECI bar code label Provides the human-readable Common Language Equipment Identifier (CLEI) code number and the Equipment Catalog Item (ECI) bar code number.
-Card handle Used to insert and extract the H4TU-C from the chassis.
+Retaining latch Retains the H4TU-C when in the upright position and releases the H4TU-C when depressed.

-LTPH-UM-1251-01 Front Panel
+LTPH-UM-1253-01 Front Panel